1920 Ganja revolt: April Invasion

 On 21 and 23 April 1920, the Revolutionary Military Council of the Caucasian Front, under the leadership of S.G.Ordzhonikidze, ordered the XI Red Army to cross the border of Azerbaijan on 27 April and occupy the entire territory.
 On 26 April, the XI Red Army headquarters moved to Derbend to lead the offensive.
 The attack of the XI Army began at 12 o'clock on the night of 26–27 April.
 70,000 XI Red Army, the "III International" in front, 3 more armoured trains and 300 infantrymen, crossed the bridge over the Samur River.
 Among the leaders of this troop were Anastas Mikoyan and Gazanfar Musabeyov.

 On the same day, the ACP Ganja District Committee formed the Revolutionary Committee of Gubernia after hearing about the events in Baku.
 In the evening of the next day, Governor Khudadat Bey Rafibeyli signed the act on the transfer of power to the Revolutionary Committee in the entire Ganja Governorate.
 Ganja Revolutionary Committee consisted of chairman Ibrahim Aliyev, deputy Farhad Aliyev, Vakilov, Sultanov and Eminbeyov.

-During the change of government in Ganja governorate, armoured trains start moving from Baku to Ganja.
+During the change of government in Ganja governorate, armoured trains started moving from Baku to Ganja.
 As they approached the city, they engaged in a major battle with bands of Musavatists who tried to block their path.
 On 1 May, Soviet armored trains and landing companies of the 28 th Infantry Division captured the Ganja station and the railway district of the city.
 The next day, the regiments of the II Cavalry Corps and the Taman Cavalry Division arrived Ganja and occupied the city as well as its subordinate districts.

 After the telegram sent by Lenin to the leadership of Soviet Azerbaijan on 5 May, which was regarded as the recognition of Soviet Azerbaijan as a new state, a telegram signed by Ibrahim Aliyev, the chairman of the Revolutionary Committee of Gubernia, arrived from the Ganja Revolutionary Committee on 8 May.
 In this telegram, the recognition of the Azerbaijan Soviet Socialist Republic by the RSFSR was welcomed by Ganja governorate and the telegram expressed readiness to fight mercilessly against those who exploit the working class of the whole world.
 At the same time, during the Ganja uprising, many villagers did not even know about the sovietization of the country.